grafana/loki/docs/sources/operations/autoscaling_queriers.md

 ---
 title: Autoscaling Loki queriers
 menuTitle: Autoscaling queriers
-description: Describes how to use KEDA to autoscale the quantity of queriers for a midrosevices mode Kubernetes deployment.
+description: Describes how to use KEDA to autoscale the quantity of queriers for a microsevices mode Kubernetes deployment.
 weight:
 ---